adriangohjw/ruby-tetris/README.md

 3. Not show debugging messages and outputs

 How: Uncomment `# production: false` in `test.rb` to run it in "debugging" mode

+## Disclaimer:

+- I haven’t tested it extensively, but it should work well unless there’s an unexpected edge case
+- This program assumes the initial blocks passed in have valid starting coordinates and position.